sains-data/Beach-Litter-Detection/README.md

 - Wood

 ## Evaluation Results
+We used 561 validation data (20% dataset) for evaluation

 | Class        | Images | Instances | Precision | Recall | mAP@IoU[50] | mAP@IoU[50-95] |
 |--------------|--------|-----------|-----------|--------|-------------|----------------|
 | **All**      | 561    | 2558      | 0.848     | 0.744  | 0.810       | 0.606          |